Applying a Random-Key Optimizer on Mixed Integer Programs: Conclusions

 Generally, the random-key vector can represent only the variables with non-zero values.
 Therefore, RKO solutions reduce the solution space's dimensionality and mitigate flat regions, while enabling the decoder's logic to satisfy as many constraints as possible, thereby generating fewer infeasible solutions that require penalization and facilitating better convergence.

-RKO is an alternative when commercial solvers become impractical due to computational time or licensing costs.
-Users need only develop a specific decoder to solve other MIP formulations.
-RKO can efficiently handle complex constraints and large instance sizes in the decoder.
+RKO is a viable alternative when commercial solvers become impractical due to computational time or licensing costs.
+End users can focus entirely on the development of specific decoder designs geared towards other MIP formulations, while the problem-independent search logic is handled out of the box.
+As demonstrated here, RKO can efficiently handle complex constraints and large instance sizes.
+However, we stress that the quality of the decoder is critical for obtaining high-quality solutions within a reasonable computational time.

-However, it is essential to note that the quality of the decoder is critical for obtaining high-quality solutions within a reasonable computational time.
-Furthermore, RKO cannot guarantee optimality.
-To overcome this weakness, it is possible to develop a parallel module to solve the model's Lagrangian relaxation.
+Future research could explore integrating a parallel Lagrangian relaxation module to complement the RKO framework.
+Such a hybrid approach would provide dual bounds to assess solution quality and estimate the optimality gap.

-In future research, we can extend the application of RKO to other classes of MIPs (e.g., scheduling, lot-sizing, network design).
+We can also extend the application of RKO to other classes of MIPs (e.g., scheduling, lot-sizing, network design).
 Given its modular nature, RKO can incorporate other metaheuristics or hybrid exact–heuristic strategies, while future research may focus on automated decoder design and theoretical convergence analysis.